urmee04/Interactive-Registration-Form/README.md

 ### Lab-5.2: Interactive User Registration Form

-This lab is an **_interactive user registration form_** built using HTML, CSS, and JavaScript.
+This lab is an interactive user registration form built using HTML, CSS, and JavaScript.
 It demonstrates DOM manipulation, event handling, form validation, and localStorage through an interactive user registration form with real-time input feedback.

+---

 #### Objectives